 Endpoint requirement: Encryption rules take effect only when you connect using a cluster endpoint or a custom endpoint.
 Connecting directly to the primary endpoint bypasses the proxy, which disables the encryption feature.

 Key management: When you use a self-managed key, key rotation is not supported.
 You also risk key loss or leakage.
 If a key is lost, the corresponding encrypted data cannot be decrypted.
-You must establish strict security procedures to manage keys.
+You must establish strict security procedures to manage your keys.

 JDK version: You must use JDK 1.8 or later.